hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README.md

 "one thread per request" model.
 If a request blocks during I/O (typically while accessing the database, a file or another web service) the thread is blocked.
-If there is heavy load on the service (thousands of requests per second) traditional web containers run out of resources.
+If there is heavy load on the service (thousands of requests per second) traditional web containers run out of thread resources.
 Play doesn't.

 __Reactive__: Play is light weight and reactive by design, traditional web containers are not.
 The framework never blocks during a request.
 Thus it is ideal for concurrent and non-blocking processing.
 Every request is handled asynchronously using Scala Futures.
 The developer must fulfill this non-blocking promise as well.
-In the implementation of request handlers (Actions in the controller classes) he/she must never block (e.g. never wait for a database request to return a result).
+In the implementation of request handlers (Actions in the controller classes) he/she must never block (e.g. never wait for a database or network request to return a result).

 Play itself is written in Scala, but it has a Scala and a Java API.
 Thus you can write your Play web app in Scala or in Java.